Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Introduction

-We numerically evaluate the performance of our proposed networks on two typical tomographic medical imaging tasks -- low-dose and sparse-view X-ray CT.
+We provide numerical studies on the performance of the proposed new plug-and-play schemes (PnP-MS2G / Lazy-PnP / Lazy-PnP-EQ), showing significantly improved numerical results comparing to the standard plug-and-play schemes in image processing and reconstruction tasks.
+We also numerically evaluate the performance of our proposed networks on two typical tomographic medical imaging tasks -- low-dose and sparse-view X-ray CT.
 We compare our LSPD and SkLSPD with the full batch LPD.
-We found out that our networks achieves competitive image reconstruction accuracy with the LPD, while only requiring a fraction of the computation of it as a free-lunch, in both supervised and unsupervised training settings. \item \textbf{Out of training distribution?
-Get boosted! \\-- Efficient instance-adaptation in out-of-distribution reconstruction tasks.}
+We found out that our networks achieve competitive image reconstruction accuracy with the LPD, while only requiring a fraction of the computation of it as a free-lunch, in both supervised and unsupervised training settings.

-In computational imaging practice, we often encounter scenarios where the measurement data is observed under slightly different noise distribution and/or modality compared to the data used for training the unrolling network.
-We propose an instance-adaptation framework to fine-tune the unrolling network and adjust it to the out-of-distribution data.
-Due to the efficiency our scheme, We find numerically that our approach provides superior performance on instance-adaptation tasks for out-of-distribution reconstruction.

 \end{itemize}